 Though Kim had attempted to offer signs of goodwill, including the release of three American prisoners this month, top Trump aides, including national security adviser John Bolton, have remained skeptical of talks with Pyongyang.

 Bolton’s suggestion, echoed by Pence, that North Korea must relinquish its nuclear program completely before receiving reciprocal benefits from the United States — a situation he compared to Libya’s actions in 2003 — inspired fierce denunciations from Kim’s aides over the past two weeks.

 During his remarks, Trump said he had consulted with Defense Secretary Jim Mattis, and he praised the U.S. military as “by far the most powerful anywhere in the world.”

 “Hopefully, positive things will be taking place with respect to the future of North Korea,” the president added.
 “But if they don’t, we are more ready than we have ever been before.”

 Fifield reported from Tokyo.
-John Hudson, Josh Dawsey, Anne Gearan and Seung Min Kim in Washington contributed to this report.
+Anne Gearan in Chicago, and John Hudson, Josh Dawsey and Seung Min Kim in Washington, contributed to this report.